GOOD SAMARITAN HAVEN

 *Homeless as defined by the Department of Housing and Urban Development.
 See the definition at the following website: homeless definition

-Good Sam Welcome Center
+Welcome Center

-The idea of establishing a hub for homelessness services arose from a consortium of agencies, faith-based groups, and others that work to address the issue in Washington County.
 Downstreet Housing partnered with Good Samaritan Haven in the development of the project.
 Washington County Mental Health Services, Capstone Community Action, Family Center, and Turning Point Center of Central Vermont are service partners.
 Thanks to significant funding from Vermont Housing and Conservation Board and generous donors, Good Samaritan Haven was able to purchase the property.

-Good Sam South Barre Road
+South Barre Road

 Good Sam is leasing the property from our partner, Downstreet Housing & Community Development, whose mission is to strengthen the communities of central Vermont by engaging with people, providing affordable homes, and connecting people to the resources and services they need to thrive.
-We are also very glad to have the support of the Barre Town selectboard.
-Together, we are providing real opportunity to people who need the time and space to improve their circumstances.

 Hilltop Inn, Berlin